SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Nested types defined within a private type have an automatic access level of private.
 Nested types defined within a public type or an internal type have an automatic access level of internal.
-This means that if you want a nested type within a public type to be publicly available, you must explicitly declare the nested type as public.
+If you want a nested type within a public type to be publicly available, you must explicitly declare the nested type as public.

 .. sourcefile:: nestedTypes_Module1, nestedTypes_Module1_PublicAndInternal, nestedTypes_Module1_Private